RadoslawDryzner/LeRepoDuGuerrier/project/README.md

 ![Flow chart](pictures/pipeline.png)

+So far, for the second milestone, we only used the Million Song subset to test our pipeline.
+This subset contains 10'000 songs, ~ 500 of which are in the genres' dataset and ~ 250 for which we found lyrics.
 For more details about how we tackled these challenges, you can view the detailed description in our notebook.